 Students are not required to complete all of the recommended classes on their map to remain on course; they simply must meet certain minimum requirements known as "milestones."
 Milestones include a minimum grade point average (GPA), completion of specific classes and minimum grades (“C-” or better) in the milestone classes.
 Milestones are identified on each major map.
 All incoming freshmen are monitored for Semester 1 milestone criteria, regardless of the number of hours they previously accumulated through dual enrollment and/or credit by examination.

-Opportunities for students learn outside the classroom are offered through our internship program and international programs, and numerous networking and leadership opportunities are available through student organizations, such as the Association of Latino Professional in Finance and Accounting, Beta Alpha Psi, Information Systems Audit and Control Association, National Association of Black Accountants and Women in Accounting.
+Opportunities for students to learn outside the classroom are offered through our internship program and international programs, and numerous networking and leadership opportunities are available through student organizations, such as the Association of Latino Professionals for America, Beta Alpha Psi, Information Systems Audit and Control Association, National Association of Black Accountants and Women in Accounting.
 Events, such as our Meet the Firms and the Thomas Howell Ferguson Accounting Speaker Series, also enhance student learning.
 Generous scholarships help support students along the way.